feathersjs/docs/api/channels.md

 ### channel.filter(fn)

-`channel.filter(fn) -> Channel` reutrns a new channel filtered by a given function which gets passed the connection.
+`channel.filter(fn) -> Channel` returns a new channel filtered by a given function which gets passed the connection.

 ```js
 // Returns a new channel with all connections of the user with `_id` 5